Kimbsy/quandary/README.md

 ![the playing board for Quandary](https://github.com/Kimbsy/quandary/blob/master/src/main/resources/IMG_20160917_155731.jpg?raw=true)

 Players sit opposite one another and each control four pawns.
-The() pawns are initially placed randomly (determined by a deck of numbered cards) along the numbered edges closest to the players.
+The pawns are initially placed randomly (determined by a deck of numbered cards) along the numbered edges closest to the players.
 Only one pawn can occupy a space at any one time.

-Players take turns to move one of their pawns one space forward (either straight forward or diagonally), pawns cannot move into a square if an opponent pawn has a square of the same colour in front of it.
+Players take turns to move one of their pawns one space forward (either straight forward or diagonally), pawns can only into a square if an opponent pawn has a square of the same colour in front of it.

 The colours are:
 * BLUE